Recent OES Post Trenching Projects

 The following is a brief description of the most recent post trenching projects successfully completed by OES.

-2012 GHANA EARLY PHASE INFRASTRUCTURE PROJECT, WEST AFRICA
+2014 GHANA EARLY PHASE INFASTRUCTURE PROJECT, WEST AFRICA

-EPC contract awarded to OES by Micoperi for the project which includes the shore approach installation and the post lay trenching works on the 12” Jubilee Gas Export pipeline.
-(Current)Back to the top
+EPC contract awarded to OES by Micoperi for the project which includes the shore approach installation and the post lay trenching works for the 12” Jubilee Gas Export Pipeline.
+Post trenching to 2m top of pipe cover, included a 200m section through an intertidal surf zone shore approach by use of land winch to pull trenching machine from barge and a 400m nearshore section trenched from a moored barge.Back to the top

 2012 HADERA GAS PIPELINE PROJECT, ISRAEL

-Post trenching and Backfill of 8.2 KM X 20" NS concrete coated pipeline in Israel for Hadera Gas Pipeline project using the OES trenching machine “White Jaguar” and backfill sled “John Cat”.
-The operations are carried out using a DPDSV in up to75m water depths using the OES clump weight system.Back to the top
+Post trenching to 2m top of pipe cover and Backfill of 8.2km X 20" NS concrete coated pipeline in Israel for Hadera Gas Pipeline project using the OES trenching machine “White Jaguar” and backfill sled “John Cat”.
+The operations are carried out using a DP DSV in up to75m water depths using the OES deep water clump weight pull system and Diverless Deployment by use of Sonars.Back to the top

 2010 ANGOLA LNG PROJECT, ANGOLA